portlandrobotics/common_platform/docs/source/testing.rst

 .. _testing:

-Testing and Validation for the PARTS Romi Chassis Robot
+Testing and Validation for the PARTS- Common Robotics Platform
 =======================================================

-This section of the documentation focuses on testing and validating the PARTS Romi Chassis Robot.
+This section of the documentation focuses on testing and validating the PARTS- Common Robotics Platform.
 It includes guidelines on how to conduct tests to ensure the robot is functioning as expected, both in terms of hardware and software.

 Introduction to Testing
 -----------------------